Date of Policy: 17 January 2018

 - (With agreement of a person with parental responsibility) would be likely to benefit from family support services.

 The timing of referrals must reflect the perceived risk, and should normally be within one working day of recognition by telephone followed by a written referral within 48 hours.
-If, for any reason, you cannot contact the Co-ordinator at the Thanet you should go ahead and contact the MASH directly.
+If, for any reason, you cannot contact the Safeguarding leads at the Thanet you should go ahead and contact the MASH directly.
 If you are not sure whether a referral should be made you can call the Camden Social Worker in the MASH on 020 7974 3317 on a no names basis for advice and guidance.

 - When a referral is made to the MASH you must agree with them what the young person and parents will be told, by whom and when.
 Do not just leave messages.
 Always speak to someone.
 You must confirm verbal and telephone referrals in writing, within 48 hours to: